 We do some fancy carbon fiber manufacturing, but we’ve declined to give it any acronyms – it seems like that field is pretty well covered by others.
 In many cases, those acronyms are not indicative of anything special, but are simply a way to stuff some marketing down your throats.

 We're well aware that bikes have been increasing in price over the last few years.
 So we made it a priority to get the radness of our carbon technology to “trickle-down" to within reach of more riders.
-For 2015, we’ve managed to dramatically reduce the price on the carbon V10, Bronson, 5010, and Tallboy models, and increased our build options to create the kind of industry-crushing performance that now comes standard from Santa Cruz.
+In 2015, we managed to dramatically reduce the price on the carbon V10, Bronson, 5010, and Tallboy models, and increase our build options to create the kind of industry-crushing performance that now comes standard from Santa Cruz.

 Working with our exclusive manufacturing partner, we used the proprietary processes you’ll see here to create lower-cost carbon frames that retain the same legendary strength and stiffness we're known for.
 We achieved this by using a different grade of carbon material that results in a minimal weight gain of approximately 250-280 grams (0.6 lbs) per frame.
 Our existing, high-grade carbon frames are known as “CC,” and you’ll find them with XT/X01-level builds and higher, or as frames.